jodaf/quilvyn-realms/README.md

 ## Forgotten Realms plugin for the Quilvyn RPG character sheet generator

-The quilvyn-eberron package bundles modules that extend Quilvyn to work with the Forgotten Realms campaign setting, applying the rules of the
+The quilvyn-realms package bundles modules that extend Quilvyn to work with the Forgotten Realms campaign setting, applying the rules of the
 <a href="https://www.drivethrurpg.com/product/28729/Forgotten-Realms-Campaign-Setting-3e">3rd edition campaign setting rulebook</a>.